sjackman/abyss-activity/README.md

 > ST6GAL1, SST, RTP2 and BCL6

 Add the dbSNP track.
-Select "File -> Load from Server" then expand "Annotations", "Variation and Repeats" and select "dbSNP 142".
-Alternatively, select "File -> Load from URL" and enter `ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606/VCF/00-common_all.vcf.gz`, or download this file and the associated `.gz.tbi` file using `curl` and load it using "File -> Load from File".
+Select "File -> Load from Server", expand "Annotations" and select "Common Snps 1.4.2".

+Alternatively, download `ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606/VCF/00-common_all.vcf.gz` and its associated `.gz.tbi` index file, and load it using "File -> Load from File".

 Zoom in on a SNV.
 Is it in dbSNP?
 Is it coding?